Frequently Asked Questions

 • Likewise, the NB2A is raising funds through the Black is Beautiful Vol.2 initiative.

-6: Who are the members of the Board of Directors?
+6: Who are the founding members of the Board of Directors?

 7: Who is the Executive Director?